yehia67/documentation/ict/0.1/how-to-guides/install-ixi-modules.md

 1. In a web browser such as Google Chrome, enter the address of your Ict website

     :::info:
-    If you don't know your Ict website, or you're having trouble connected to it, [find solutions in the troubleshooting guide](../references/troubleshooting.md).
+    If you don't know the address of your Ict website, or you're having trouble connected to it, [find solutions in the troubleshooting guide](../references/troubleshooting.md).
     :::

-2. Log into the Ict website
+2. Log in

     ![Ict login](../ict-password.png)